nosbeto/theGistPost/gist-template.md

 * i.e. alberto`@`gmail.com.
 After the `@` we find the beginning of a new bracket expression followed by a character class of `\d`.
 Let's explain Character Classes

 ### Character Classes
-A character class in a regex defines a set of characters, any one of which can occur in an input string to fulfill a match.
-We've actually already discussed some character classes.
-The bracket expressions outlined previously, including positive and negative character groups, are considered character classes.
+A character class in a regex defines a set of characters that can happen in a string to fulfill a match.

 Here are some of the other common character classes:
 * `.` Matches any character except the newline character (\n)